Accuracy Does Not Guarantee Human-Likeness: Cross-Domain Human-Centered Benchmark in Monocular Depth Estimation: Supplemental Methods

 All pretrained weights were obtained from publicly available repositories.
 Minimal code adjustments were made solely to ensure compatibility with our hardware (GALLERIA UL9C-R49-6, RTX 4090 GPU) without altering model architectures or pretrained parameters.
 Model suffixes indicate dataset and architectural variations: `-K', `-N', `-B', `-D', and `-T' correspond to KITTI, NYU, Bonn, DDAD, and TUM, respectively; `-NK' denotes dual fine-tuning on KITTI and NYU.
 Backbone abbreviations include `cn' (CNN), `tf' (Transformer), `hy' (hybrid), and `df' (diffusion).
 Parameter counts are expressed as, for example, `-49M' or `-87M'.

-For evaluation consistency, DNN outputs were categorized as absolute depth, scale–shift invariant relative depth ($^\dagger$), or disparity ($^\ddagger$), stored in 16-bit (uint16) format.
-When we calculated scale-recovered data from DNN outputs, we performed per-image linear regression between predictions ($z_\textrm{out}$) and ground truth ($z_\textrm{GT}$) for sixteen evaluation points, fitting $z_\textrm{GT} = s*z_\textrm{out} + t$ to estimate optimal scaling $(s^*)$ and shifting $(t^*)$ factors.
-Transformed outputs were computed as $z'_\textrm{out} = s^**z_\textrm{out} + t^*$.
-For disparity-based models, we first applied the same regression to recover pseudo-absolute disparity and inverted the resulting values to obtain pseudo-absolute depth.
-Negative disparities (rare outliers) were clipped to zero.
-We found that this linear regression normalization tend to yield more stable depth alignment than alternative median-based normalization methods~\cite{ranftl2020towards}.
+For evaluation consistency, DNN outputs were categorized as absolute depth, relative depth ($^\dagger$), or disparity ($^\ddagger$), stored in 16-bit (uint16) format.
+When we calculated scale-recovered data from DNN outputs, we performed per-image linear regression between predictions ($z_\mathrm{out}$) and ground truth ($z_\mathrm{GT}$) for sixteen evaluation points, fitting $z_\mathrm{GT} = s*z_\mathrm{out} + t$ to estimate optimal scaling $(s^*)$ and shifting $(t^*)$ factors.
+Transformed outputs were computed as $z'_\mathrm{out} = s^**z_\mathrm{out} + t^*$.
+For disparity-based models, predicted disparity was aligned to inverse of ground truth using the same scale-and-shift fitting procedure.
+The aligned disparity was then inverted to obtain pseudo-absolute depth.
+The resulting depth estimates were clipped to the dataset-specific response ranges used in the human experiment (0--10 m for NYU Depth V2 and 0--100 m for KITTI) ensuring that human and model estimates were compared within the same range.
+We therefore applied this alignment procedure consistently to all human and model outputs used in the scale-recovered analyses.